Pismice/rename-i3-workspace/README.md

 ```

 ### 2. Build it using Zig 0.12.0
-Might work with over Zig versions but that is unlikely.
+Might work with other Zig versions but that is unlikely.
 ```bash
 zig build
 ```